tta-icml2025/tta-icml2025.github.io/docs/source/papers.rst

 We are excited to host poster and lightning talk presentations of all contributed papers in both tracks.

 - For the poster session each paper has a number in 182–193.
-- For the lightning talks each paper has one slide in one minute in the `talk deck`_.
+- For the lightning talks each paper has one slide in one minute in the ⚡️ `lightning talk deck`_.

 .. _talk deck: https://docs.google.com/presentation/d/1Qj3QxE-GMILEkXLKmcCQsyVOFqn4nB4sUsX9ZvKgLpI/edit#slide=id.p

+We are thrilled to announce two best papers, once for each track, which were rewarded with Theo's chocolate in-person in Seattle:

+- 🏆 Proceedings Best Paper: Test-time Specialization of Dynamic Neural Networks by Leroux et al.
+- 🏆 Community Best Paper: Persistent Test-time Adaptation in Recurring Testing Scenarios by Hoang et al.

 **Proceedings**